 1796 Pattern British Light Cavalry Trooper's

-Sword / Sabre, for sale
+Sword / Sabre, Sold

 In aged but good overall condition, a 1796 Pattern British Light

 Marked "Woolley & Co Birmingham" to the scabbard,

 so this is one of the first 1796P light cavalry sabres as Woolley